-Psychological safety is now a prominent part of the engineering leadership lexicon.
-It began with Google, who reported that it is the strongest predictor of team productivity.
-According to those reports, this one factor trumps all other reasons that a team can perform well.
+Psychological safety, a term originating in Amy Edmonson’s research, is now a prominent part of the engineering leadership lexicon.
+Google popularized it by reporting that it is the strongest predictor of team productivity.